 We live in a lovely small town called Santa Maria del Cami.
 It is close to Palma but surrounded by beautiful countryside, vineyards and a stunning mountain range.
-It has the charm of a traditional Mallorcan village with a lively Sunday market.
+It is a charming traditional Mallorcan village with a lively Sunday market.
 The area is a wine growing region too which is always a draw!!!!
 We chose the town as it is ideally located for us.
 It is near to the children’s school and close to Palma.
 We like living outside of the main city but within a short driving distance, so we have the best of both worlds.
 I like bringing up my children in a place where there is a community feel, which Santa Maria has.

 Our move to the island was very smooth but I think there are two main reasons for this.
 Firstly we had already lived in Spain for nearly 8 years so it was not a huge culture shock coming to Mallorca and secondly, my husband is from Mallorca and his family are here so it has been a kind of home from home for us over the years and obviously a very familiar place for our children.
 Our 2 eldest daughters were 5 and 2 when we moved.
 They settled in very quickly – they were young enough to be able to adapt easily.
 Meeting other parents from school helps enormously when moving to a new place.